harness/developer-hub/docs/internal-developer-portal/catalog/yaml-file.md

 ## Kind: API

-We have detailed descriptions here on the [how to add api docs](https://developer.harness.io/docs/internal-developer-portal/get-started/add-api-docs#example-for-different-use-cases).
+We have detailed descriptions here on the [how to add API docs](https://developer.harness.io/docs/internal-developer-portal/get-started/add-api-docs#example-for-different-use-cases).

 ## Kind: Group